Trump pledges to withdraw from Kennedy Center after court strikes his name

 Judge Christopher Cooper ruled against Trump’s bid to add his name to the building and close the theatre for two years.

-United States President Donald Trump has announced he plans to withdraw his leadership from the John F Kennedy Center for the Performing Arts, after a federal judge ruled he could no longer have his name on the building.
+US President Donald Trump has announced he plans to withdraw his leadership from the John F Kennedy Center for the Performing Arts, after a federal judge ruled he could no longer have his name on the building.

 On Friday, in a 580-word post, Trump blasted Judge Christopher Cooper as reckless.
 He also painted the performing arts centre as a dilapidated structure only he could restore.